Percutaneous nephrolithotomy (PCNL)

 You'll wake up in the recovery room of the operating theatre before being taken back to your floor.
 You'll have intravenous fluids (a drip) at first but you should be drinking and eating normally the next day.

-The urinary catheter is usually removed with the ureteric tube the morning after surgery.
+Patients typically stay in for two days after a PCNL.
+Your urinary catheter is usually removed the morning after surgery.
 The small nephrostomy tube coming directly out of the kidney also drains urine.
-An X-ray dye will be injected down this tube on the third post-operative day and if the kidney is draining well, the tube will be removed.
+Your urologist will advise on the timing of the removal of this.

 Paying for medical treatment